isspek/Audio-Keynote-Detection/README.md

 Keynote detection algorithm to submit MIREX.
 The dependencies are as follows:

-1- Install Essentia from the provided link, http://essentia.upf.edu.
-This library contains the algoritms in signal processing, audio feature extraction, etc.
+1- Essentia, installing from the provided link, http://essentia.upf.edu.
+This library contains the algoritms in audio processing, audio feature extraction, etc.